emmanuelsapin/Subsets-for-the-Parallelization-of-All-Pair-Comparaison-Algorithms/README.md

 9 19 29 39 49 59 69 79 89 99

 10 20 30 40 50 60 70 80 90 100

+All the subset do not have the same size as 100<121 (first quare of prime > 100) Here there is 131 sunset as one of the subset is empty.
+In order to run Germline on these 131 subsets, two main solutions exist:
+  - Create ped files per chromosome per subset.
+So 22*131 per file need to be created